CesiumGS/cesium/.github/CONTRIBUTING.md

 # Submitting an Issue

-When you [submit a new issue](https://github.com/AnalyticalGraphicsInc/cesium/issues/new), the issue's comment are initialized with instructions.
+When you [submit a new issue](https://github.com/AnalyticalGraphicsInc/cesium/issues/new), the issue's comment is initialized with instructions.

 # Getting Started Contributing